 Phoenixcoin Difficulty Chart

-The Phoenixcoin difficulty chart provides the current Phoenixcoin difficulty (PXC diff) target as well as a historical data graph visualizing Phoenixcoin mining difficulty chart values with PXC difficulty adjustments (both increases and decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.
+The Phoenixcoin difficulty chart plots the Phoenixcoin difficulty target over time and the current Phoenixcoin difficulty (PXC diff) target.
+Including a historical data graph visualizing PXC mining difficulty chart values with Phoenixcoin difficulty jumps and adjustments (both increases & decreases) defaulted to today with timeline options of 1 day, 1 week, 1 month, 3 months, 6 months, 1 year, 3 years, and all time.

 Phoenixcoin Difficulty Increase

-The Phoenixcoin difficulty adjustment levels are calculated using the daily difficulty average data points in the Phoenixcoin difficulty graph.
+The Phoenixcoin difficulty data levels are calculated using the daily difficulty average data points in the Phoenixcoin difficulty graph.

 Phoenixcoin Difficulty History for the Last 120 Days